pdimens/mimick/docs/algorithm.md

 icon: git-compare
 ---

+!!!info
+This page currently describes the Mimick v2 algorithm.
+The Julia-based algorithm of Mimick v3 is similar, but doesn't submit anything to wgsim-- it creates the breakpoints itself.
+Also, the new multi-sample VCF algorithm needs to be described separately.
+In other words, this page **needs to be updated**.
+!!!

 # The simulation process
 Or algorithm, if you want to be fancy about it.
 Note that mentions of "contig" below are synonymous with "chromosome" if your input FASTA files are chromosome-scale.